22 Ways to Fix iPhone Mirroring Not Working in macOS Sequoia & iOS 18

 Remove a Mac from iPhone mirroring setting in ioS 18

-11. Reset Network Settings
+20. Reset Network Settings on Your iPhone

 If your iPhone has encountered a network-related issue, it could be having an adverse impact on the mirroring feature.
 Resetting the network setting may help you resolve the issue and bring this new iOS and macOS feature back on track.